Home » History » Bollington Houses » Hollin Old Hall

 In the previous census of 1871 Joseph and his family lived at Hollin Hall.
 Joseph died in Chorlton at the age of Seventy Six.

-1902 -1906: Charles Brunt a solicitor in his forties from Winton Majna(?) was living at Hollin Old Hall but by 1910 he had moved to Green Mount.
+1902 -1906: Charles Blunt was still living at Hollin Old Hall with his family but by 1910 he had moved to Green Mount.

 1910: William Hodgkinson lived at Hollin Old Hall.